-If you want to achieve flexibility of loading different electrical appliances in your home, implement the following approaches.
+A special attention is required while doing electrical wiring of home or workplace as it directly relates to safety of a person or equipment.
+If you want to achieve flexibility of loading different electrical appliances in your home, implement the following electrical wiring practices.
 The electrical conduits practices recommended here meet NEC guidelines guaranteeing proper load growth for both commercial and residential buildings.

 If you expect the load on your house, office, establishments, or other buildings to increase in future, consider using at least 12 AWG conductors.
 Ensure that they have protection of 20-amp circuit breakers and are designed with a 15-amp load standard each.